bagaking/history.tsx/README.md

 CI uses pnpm 7, and the lockfile is pinned to pnpm 7's lockfile format.
-Use `pnpm@7` for frozen-lockfile installs; newer pnpm major versions may reject the lockfile. `pnpm run validate` runs linting, type checks, and tests.
-`pnpm run build` verifies the distributable TypeScript output.
+Use `pnpm@7` for frozen-lockfile installs; newer pnpm major versions may reject the lockfile. `pnpm run validate` runs linting, type checks, tests, the workspace root package-entry smoke, and a packed tarball consumer smoke. `pnpm run build` verifies the distributable TypeScript output.

 ### Basic Usage